AdobeDocs/experience-manager-65.en/help/sites-developing/client-context.md

 #### Creating the Session Store Object {#creating-the-session-store-object}

 The JavaScript of your client library folder creates and initializes the session store.
-The session store must then be registered using Context Store Manager.
+The session store must be registered using Context Store Manager.
 The following example creates and registers a [CQ_Analytics.SessionStore](/help/sites-developing/ccjsapi.md#cq-analytics-sessionstore) object.

 ```
 //Create the session store